 The Company does not currently have any undisclosed proposed transactions approved by the Board of Directors.
-All existing transactions are fully disclosed in the Company's unaudited condensed consolidated financial statements for the quarters ended June 30, 2023 and 2022.
+All existing transactions are fully disclosed in the Company's unaudited condensed consolidated interim financial statements for the quarters ended March 31, 2025 and 2024.